leearmstrong/ElectricSidecar/README.md

   See 'porsche help <subcommand>' for detailed help.
 ```

+By default, the CLI tool will attempt to use your system locale for all API requests.
+This will
+affect the localization of the API responses.
+If your system locale is not supported, Germany will
+be used instead.
+You can choose one of the supported locales using the `--locale` flag and passing
+one of the supported locales, such as `de_DE` or `en_US`.

 To get a list of all the vehicles associated with your My Porsche account:

 ```bash